Workers’ Compensation Insurance in West Virginia

 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

-How does workers' comp work in West Virginia?
+How does workers' compensation work in West Virginia?

 Workers’ compensation in West Virginia is regulated by the West Virginia Offices of the Insurance Commissioner.